Table of Contents

 The court’s ruling resolves all liability issues for NSO Group.
 A trial will determine the damages the company must pay.
 This landmark decision is the first to recognize a major spyware vendor’s violation of U.S. hacking laws.
 It sets a precedent that could impact other spyware firms and reinforce legal protections against cyber-surveillance abuses.

 This case highlights growing concerns about the misuse of surveillance technology and its implications for privacy, journalism, and civil rights worldwide.
+The fact that a judge finds NSO Group liable for hacking WhatsApp sends a clear warning to the broader surveillance industry.

 Stay Updated: Tech News